lucapinello/SR700_Artisan_Server/README.md

 http://anaconda.com/download

+On Windows machine unfortunately you have to use speficially Python 3.5 If you have Anaconda install you can do this with:

+`conda install python=3.5`

 ## 1. Phidget setup (OPTIONAL)

 If you have a Phidget temperature sensor, install the Phidget driver for your machine: https://www.phidgets.com/docs/Operating_System_Support